deepinv/deepinv/docs/source/contributing.rst

 Contributing new datasets
 --------------------------

-In order to contribute a new dataset, you must provide tests alongisde it to check that it functions as expected.
+In order to contribute a new dataset, you must provide tests alongside it to check that it functions as expected.
 The DeepInverse code base is regularly tested on automatic continuous integration (CI) servers in order to ensure that the code works the way it is supposed to.
 Unfortunately, the CI servers have limited resources and they can generally not host the datasets.

 We get around this by mocking datasets in the tests.
 First, write the tests and the implementation, and make sure that the tests pass locally, on the real data.
 Then, write `mocking code <https://en.wikipedia.org/wiki/Mock_object>`_, code that intercepts calls to input/output (IO) related functions, e.g. `os.listdir`, and make them return a hard coded value, thereby making execution go as if the data was there.
 For more details and examples, see `this pull request <https://github.com/deepinv/deepinv/pull/490>`_.